 American Michael Goulian has completed 10 full seasons in the Red Bull Air Race, and he just keeps getting better.
 In 2018, Goulian flew his best campaign yet, earning two pole positions, five race podiums and two race wins – including home victory at the Indianapolis Motor Speedway.

-A Massachusetts native, Goulian grew up in an aviation family with one of the biggest flying schools in the Northeast.
+A Massachusetts native, Goulian grew up in an aviation family.
 He soloed on his 16th birthday and dived into aerobatics a year later, earning the US National Advanced Championship at 22 and the National Unlimited Championship at 27.
-In addition, Goulian was a corporate pilot, established an aerobatics school and co-authored a series of books, "Basic and Advanced Aerobatics," that became an industry standard.
-He's also one of just seven pilots ever to earn the triple crown of industry honours for airshow flying: the Art Scholl Memorial Award, the Bill Barber Award and the ICAS Sword of Excellence.
-Goulian further holds the distinction of being an honourary member of the legendary US Navy Blue Angels.
+In addition, Goulian was a corporate pilot, established an aerobatics school and co-authored a series of books, “Basic and Advanced Aerobatics,” that became an industry standard.
+He’s also one of just seven pilots ever to earn the triple crown of industry honours for airshow flying: the Art Scholl Memorial Award, the Bill Barber Award and the ICAS Sword of Excellence.
+Goulian further holds the distinction of being an honorary member of the legendary US Navy Blue Angels.

-It's not only Goulian's crisp and athletic style of flying that makes him a global favourite.
-Personable and charismatic, he's an engaging advocate for aviation, whether explaining his motorsport on camera or chatting with fans at autograph sessions.
+It’s not only Goulian’s crisp and athletic style of flying that makes him a favourite.
+He’s an engaging advocate for aviation globally, whether explaining his motorsport on camera or chatting with fans at autograph sessions.